ashim2062ghimire-hash/minor.py/README.md

 | 11 | BPFI Ratio | BPFI amp / (BPFO+BPFI+BSF amp) |
 | 12 | BSF Ratio | BSF amp / (BPFO+BPFI+BSF amp) |

+The BPFO, BPFI, and BSF amplitudes are calculated by summing the peak spectral energies found across their fundamental frequencies and first two harmonics (1x, 2x and 3x the target frequency).
 The three ratio features disentangle **fault family** (IR/OR/Ball) from raw signal energy; the combined denominator (sum of all three characteristic amplitudes) acts as an implicit gatekeeper — near-zero for a healthy bearing, preventing noisy ratios from driving false fault predictions.

 All features are Min-Max normalized (`normalize_dataset`) prior to model training.